Wall Street steadies itself as Alphabet pulls tech stocks higher

 NEW YORK (AP) — Wall Street is steadying on Wednesday as Alphabet and other technology stocks rise.

-The S&P 500 added 0.5% and was on track to break its two-day losing streak since setting its latest all-time high.
-The Dow Jones Industrial Average was edging down by 3 points, or less than 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.8% higher.
+The S&P 500 added 0.3% and was on track to break its two-day losing streak since setting its latest all-time high.
+The Dow Jones Industrial Average was down 152 points, or 0.3%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.9% higher.

-Google’s parent company climbed 7.1% and was one of the strongest forces lifting the market after avoiding some of the worst-case scenarios in its antitrust case.
-A federal judge on Tuesday ordered a shake-up of Google’s search engine but did not force a sale of its Chrome browser, for example.
+Google’s parent company climbed 7.9% and was one of the strongest forces lifting the market after avoiding some of the worst-case scenarios in its antitrust case.
+A federal judge on Tuesday ordered a shake-up of Google’s search engine but did not force a sale of its Chrome browser.

 Because Alphabet is one of Wall Street’s most valuable companies, its stock movements carry more weight on the S&P 500 and other indexes than the typical company’s.